oklog/oklog/DESIGN.md

           +---+
 ```

-> ☛ The ingester consumes records serially from each forwarder connection.
+The ingester consumes records serially from each forwarder connection.
-> The next record is consumed when the current record is successfully written to the active segment.
+The next record is consumed when the current record is successfully written to the active segment.
-> And the active segment is normally synced once it is flushed.
+And the active segment is normally synced once it is flushed.
+This is the default durability mode, tentative called fast.

-> But producers can optionally connect to a separate port, whose handler will flush the active segment after each record is written.
+Producers can optionally connect to a separate port, whose handler will sync the active segment after each record is written.
-> This provides stronger durability, at the expense of throughput.
+This provides stronger durability, at the expense of throughput.
+This is a separate durability mode, tentatively called durable.

+There can be a third, even higher durability mode, tentatively called bulk.
+Forwarders may write entire segment files at once to the ingester.
+Each segment file would only be acknowledged when it's been successfully replicated among the storage nodes.
+Then, the forwarder is free to send the next complete segment.

 Ingesters host an API which serves flushed segments.